skinos7/doc/com/land/service.md

     ttrue
     ```

-+ `start[ service name, component name, method name ]` **add service**, Only start is if the service already exists, Add  register it if the service does not exist, *succeed return ttrue, failed return tfalse, error return terror*
++ `start[ service name, component name, method name ]` **add service**, Only start is if the service already exists, register and start it if the service does not exist, *succeed return ttrue, failed return tfalse, error return terror*
     ```shell
     # examples, add wui@admin.service to run
     land@service.start[ wui@admin, wui@admin, service ]